olensmar/serverless4j/maven-plugin/README.md

 ### `serverless:verify`

 Verifies the existence of deployed functions and optionally their return value when invoked.
-For example the following configuration:
+For example adding following configuration:
 ```
 <build>
     <plugins>